awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-notification.md

 ## Amazon SNS topic: `aws-mp-subscription-notification`<a name="ami-sns-subscription-message-body"></a>

-Each message in the `aws-mp-subscription-notification` topic has the following format\.
+Each message in the `aws-mp-subscription-notification` topic for the `subscribe-success` and `subscribe-fail` action has the following format\.

 ```
 {